drvinceknight/cfm/docs/meetings/week_10/pre/index.rst

 Some notes about each piece:

 - :download:`sir.pdf <../../../../assets/rsc/sir/main.pdf>`:
+  This is well written and does a good job investigating new pieces of mathematics.
+The conclusion is a bit weak: so what is the question we can be left asking?
+The final figure could have also investigated other areas parameters.
 - :download:`page-rank.pdf <../../../../assets/rsc/page-rank/main.pdf>`: the
   writing of this piece is weak.
 It could be clearer, with more definitions used, small details like the lack of the Figure caption etc...
 It does however